PowerShell: Background

-The command-line interpreter (CLI) has been an inseparable part of most Microsoft operating systems.
-MS-DOS and Xenix relied almost exclusively on CLI.
-(MS-DOS 5 came with a complementary graphical DOS Shell.)
+Shell programs, including PowerShell, trace lineage to shells in older operating systems such as MS-DOS and Xenix which exposed system functionality to the user almost exclusively via a command-line interface (CLI) – although MS-DOS 5 also came with a complementary graphical DOS Shell.
 The Windows 9x family came bundled with COMMAND.COM, the command-line environment of MS-DOS.
-The Windows NT and Windows CE families, however, came with a new cmd.exe that bore strong similarities to COMMAND.COM.
-Both environments support a few basic internal commands and a primitive scripting language (batch files), which can be used to automate various tasks.
-However, they cannot automate all facets of Windows graphical user interface (GUI) because command-line equivalents of operations are limited and the scripting language is elementary.
+The Windows NT and Windows CE families, however, came with the newer cmd.exe – a significant upgrade from COMMAND.COM.
+Both environments provide CLI for both internal and external commands and automation via batch files – a relatively primitive language for scripting.

-Microsoft attempted to address some of these shortcomings by introducing the Windows Script Host in 1998 with Windows 98, and its command-line based host, cscript.exe.
-It integrates with the Active Script engine and allows scripts to be written in compatible languages, such as JScript and VBScript, leveraging the APIs exposed by applications via the component object model (COM).
-However, it has its own deficiencies: its documentation is not very accessible, and it quickly gained a reputation as a system vulnerability vector after several high-profile computer viruses exploited weaknesses in its security provisions.
+To address limitations of these shells – including the inability to directly use a software component exposed via COM – Microsoft introduced the Windows Script Host in 1998 with Windows 98, and its command-line based host, cscript.exe.
+It integrates with the Active Script engine and allows scripts to be written in compatible languages, such as JScript and VBScript.
+These scripts can use COM components directly, but it has relatively inaccessible documentation and gained a reputation as a system vulnerability vector after several high-profile computer viruses exploited weaknesses in its security provisions.

 Different versions of Windows provided various special-purpose command-line interpreters (such as netsh and WMIC) with their own command sets but they were not interoperable.
-Windows Server 2003 further attempted to improve the command line experience but scripting support was still unsatisfactory.
+Windows Server 2003 further attempted to improve the command-line experience but scripting support was still unsatisfactory.